There's a better way to interview sexual assault survivors. We didn't see it yesterday.

-Three hours into Dr. Christine Blasey Ford’s grueling testimony on Thursday, the Republicans’ hired questioner, prosecutor Rachel Mitchell, acknowledged the uselessness of pretending that a Senate Judiciary Committee hearing could determine the truth of Ford’s allegation that Supreme Court nominee Brett Kavanaugh had sexually assaulted her 36 years ago.
+Three hours into Dr. Christine Blasey Ford’s grueling testimony Thursday, Republicans’ hired questioner, prosecutor Rachel Mitchell, acknowledged the uselessness of pretending a Senate Judiciary Committee hearing could determine the truth of Ford’s allegation that Supreme Court nominee Brett Kavanaugh had sexually assaulted her 36 years ago.

-“I’ve been really impressed today because you’ve talked about norepinephrine and cortisol and what we call in the profession basically the neurobiological effects of trauma,” Mitchell told Ford, a psychology professor at Palo Alto University and research psychologist at Stanford Medical School.
+“I’ve been really impressed today, because you’ve talked about norepinephrine and cortisol and what we call in the profession, basically, the neurobiological effects of trauma,” Mitchell told Ford, a psychology professor at Palo Alto University and research psychologist at Stanford Medical School.
 “Have you also educated yourself on the best way to get to memory and truth in terms of interviewing victims of trauma?”

 “No,” Ford responded.